 The ability of the Corporation to deliver service in a cost-effective manner is dependent on the ability of the Corporation to attract, develop and retain skilled workforces.
 Competitive labour market conditions create challenges in attracting and retaining technical and professional staff.
 Like other utilities across Canada, the Corporation is also faced with demographic challenges relating to such skilled workforces.
-The inability to attract, develop and retain skilled workforces effect on the Corporation.
+The inability to attract, develop and retain skilled workforces could have a material adverse effect on the Corporation.